ApolloAuto/apollo/docs/specs/Apollo_2.0_Software_Architecture.md

 Prediction module predicts the future motion trajectories for all the perceived obstacles.
 And the output prediction message also wraps the perception information.
 Prediction subscribes both localization and perception obstacle messages as shown below.
 ![Prediction](images/prediction.png)

 When localization update is received, the prediction module updates its internal status.
-And the actual prediction is trigged when perception sends out its published perception obstacle message.
+And the actual prediction is triggered when perception sends out its published perception obstacle message.

 ## Localization
 The localization module fuses various information to locate where the autonomous vehicle is at.
 There are two types of localization modes.
 The first localization method is an RTK based one, with a timer based callback function  “OnTimer”.